Jack Wrangler: Personal life

 In 1980, Wrangler, his step-grandmother, and his manager were attacked, pistol-whipped, and tied up by six burglars at his step-grandmother's home in Bel Air, California.
-The robbers made off with more than $250,000 in furs and cash."$272,000 in Furs, Cash Taken at Bel-Air Home."
-Los Angeles Times.
-November 1, 1980.
+The robbers made off with more than $250,000 in furs and cash.

 In 1998, Wrangler and Whiting filed a $3 million lawsuit against New York City when the 74-year-old Whiting tripped on loose pavement and broke her hip.
-Their suit claimed $2 million in damages for her injuries and $1 million for loss of conjugal relations."Margaret Whiting Sues New York For $3 million."
-CNN.com.
-October 7, 1998; Zwecker, Bill.
-"Whiting's Stumble Could Bring A Windfall."
-Chicago Sun-Times.
-October 8, 1998; "Ex-Pop Singer Whiting Files Lawsuit."
-Associated Press.
-October 7, 1998.
+Their suit claimed $2 million in damages for her injuries and $1 million for loss of conjugal relations.

 In 2008, a feature-length documentary film about Wrangler, Wrangler: Anatomy of an Icon, premiered at Newfest and received the GayVN Award.
 It was produced and directed by Jeffrey Schwarz of Automat Pictures, and is distributed by TLA Releasing.

 Wrangler died on April 7, 2009, at the age of 62 from complications from emphysema.